buhfur/ConfigFiles/notes/linux.md

 # System Clipboard

-If you are using the X window system ,
+While using the X window system , there are 3 distinct clipboards

 ---